markleds/tech-jobs/README.md

 ### Installing
  * Create a directory and download all of the files for the app into that directory.
- * in the command line of the terminal, navigate to the folder you have created and then  and run
+ * In the command line of the terminal, navigate in to the folder you have created.
+#### Initialize Node Back End
+In the command line of the terminal, navigate into the be-node folder and run the following commands:
 ```
 npm install
 ```